Concupiscence

 Involuntary sexual arousal is explored in the Confessions of Augustine, wherein he used the term "concupiscence" to refer to sinful lust.

 Jewish perspective

 In Judaism, there is an early concept of yetzer hara (Hebrew: יצר הרע for "evil inclination").
 This concept is the inclination of humanity at creation to do evil or violate the will of God.
 The yetzer hara is not the product of original sin as in Christian theology, but the tendency of humanity to misuse the natural survival needs of the physical body.
-Therefore, the natural need of the body for food becomes gluttony, the command to procreate becomes sexual sin, the demands of the body for rest become sloth, and so on.
+Therefore, the natural need of the body for food becomes gluttony, the command to procreate becomes lust, the demands of the body for rest become sloth, and so on.